electron/electron/docs/api/breaking-changes.md

 future armv6l and arm64 assets that may be produced.

 The file _without the prefix_ is still being published to avoid breaking any setups that may be consuming it.
-Starting at 2.0, the un-prefixed file will no longer be published.
+Starting at 2.0, the unprefixed file will no longer be published.

 For details, see